commoncode/git-masterclass-activity-2/manuscript.md

 reason to dissent from this dictum, but latterly I am inclined to wonder—and more than wonder.

-As my grand-uncle’s heir and executor, for he died a childless widower, I was expected to go over his papers with some thoroughness; and for that purpose moved his entire set of files and boxes to my quarters in Boston.
+As my grand-uncle’s heir and mentor, for he died a childless widower, I was expected to go over his papers with some thoroughness; and for that purpose moved his entire set of files and boxes to my quarters in Boston.
 Much of the material which I correlated will be later published by the American